jr-free/Hydro/README.md

 * * */2 * * /path/to/the/shell/script/<YOUR-FILE-NAME>.sh > /path/to/the/shell/script/cronlog.log 2>&1
 ```

 Save and exit.
 Your cron job should be operational.
 The characters * * */2 * * specify the script will run every two days.
 Feel free to read up on cron to explore other options.
+The last bit with cronlog.log just creates a log file in the same directory as the shell script that contains any error messages that may be generated when the script runs.
+Helpful for debugging.